nasa/CTF/docs/ctf/ctf_plugin_guide.md

         print("Optional shutdown/cleanup implementation for plugin")
 ```

-With the above plugin definition, the following snippet of a JSON test script shows how the commands are used.
+With the above plugin definition, the following snippet of a JSON test script shows how the instructions are used.

 ```JSON
 {